Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Dynamic Hyperparameter Reduction

 \subsection{General Algorithm: HPI-ParEGO}

-Our method builds on ParEGO~\citep{knowls-evoco06a}, a Bayesian optimization approach to multi-objective problems.\footnote{In principle, our approach only assumes that the objectives are dynamically scalarized during the optimization, and thus is applicable to approaches similar to ParEGO~\citep{zhang-tec07a,bradford-jgo18a} with at most minor modifications.
-For the sake of clarity and simplicity, we focus on ParEGO in our paper.} Instead of optimizing all objectives simultaneously, ParEGO repeatedly scalarizes them with a weighted Tchebycheff function, see Section~\ref{sub:mo_hpo}, turning the task into a sequence of single-objective subproblems.
-By focusing on different trade-offs at each iteration, it gradually explores a diverse set of solutions along the Pareto front.
+Our method builds on ParEGO~\citep{knowls-evoco06a}, which reduces multi-objective optimization to a sequence of single-objective subproblems by scalarizing objectives with a weighted Tchebycheff function (Equation~\ref{eq:parego}).\footnote{In principle, our approach only assumes that the objectives are dynamically scalarized during the optimization, and thus is applicable to approaches similar to ParEGO~\citep{zhang-tec07a,bradford-jgo18a} with at most minor modifications.} By varying the weights across iterations, ParEGO gradually explores diverse tradeoffs along the Pareto front.